PrabhatYadav-27/jenkins-cicd/triggers/Readme.md

 9. Jenkins have a `GitHub Hook Trigger for github scm polling` this act on our action of github which is connected to jenkins.
 For using this trigger setup the webhook.

-10. Got to your github repo click on setting select the webhook  on `payload url = your machineip:portnumber` e.g `http://192.168.xx.x:8080/github-webhook` and also selecte the action on which your jenkins will come to know is there need to perform any action to the specific job.
+10. Got to your github repo click on setting select the webhook  on `payload url = your machineip:portnumber` e.g `http://192.168.xx.x:8080/github-webhook/` and also selecte the action on which your jenkins will come to know is there need to perform any action to the specific job.
 Activate the webhook.

-11.
+11. For this you should have an public ip address of your machine for thisu you can use the ngrok which provide the temporary public ip address to use.
+Otherwise you can face some issues.

+12. ``Trigger build remotely`` this trigger is used to build the job remotely by accessing a token authenitication or just a `api url` that is provided to  build the job but this one is quite risky because it  expose your login so avoid to use this.
+There are more triggers in jenkins that differ in their use case.

+13. Every trigger has it's own use case use the triggers according to your use case.

+14. For more  do follow the documentation for new features and implementation.